 Heather Scott Partington is a writer, teacher, and book critic.
 She lives in Elk Grove, California with her husband and two kids.
-Her criticism and interviews have appeared in major newspapers and magazines including The New York Times, The Washington Post, the Los Angeles Times, USA Today, Newsday, the Star Tribune, and Paste Magazine, as well as top literary publications such as The Believer, The National Book Review, the Los Angeles Review of Books, Ploughshares, The Rumpus, The Millions, On the Seawall, The Nervous Breakdown, Entropy, Kirkus, and Literary Hub.
+Her criticism and interviews have appeared in major newspapers and magazines including The New York Times, The Washington Post, the Los Angeles Times, USA Today, The San Francisco Chronicle, Newsday, the Star Tribune, and Paste Magazine, as well as top literary publications such as The Believer, The National Book Review, the Los Angeles Review of Books, Ploughshares, The Rumpus, The Millions, On the Seawall, The Nervous Breakdown, Entropy, Kirkus, and Literary Hub.
 She is a contributor to Alta Magazine and the inaugural Critic-in-Residence for UC Riverside’s Palm Desert MFA program.
 She is currently a board member and Vice President of the Emerging Critics program for the National Book Critics Circle.

 In 2017, Heather was awarded one of seven inaugural emerging critic fellowships from the National Book Critics Circle.
 Her nonfiction, journalism, and features have appeared in Under the Gum Tree, Las Vegas Weekly, Sacramento News & Review, Electric Literature, and Goodreads, among others.
 Heather’s interview of author Yann Martel was included in the paperback edition of his novel, The High Mountains of Portugal.
 Heather is the former book reviews editor of The Coachella Review and has appeared as a guest on Literary Disco and KCOD’s Open Book.

 A classically trained dancer, Heather’s pre-writing life included decades of ballet and contemporary dance.
-She performed as an apprentice to Sacramento Ballet, and was a company member in CORE Contemporary Dance.
+She performed as an apprentice to Sacramento Ballet, and was a company member of CORE Contemporary Dance.
 Heather earned her Associate professional certificate in Cecchetti Classical Ballet from the Imperial Society of Teachers of Dancing.
 Since 2002, Heather has been teaching in the Elk Grove Unified School District, where she has served at various points as a dance teacher, English teacher, Independent Study Teacher, AVID teacher, Performing Arts Department Chair, and AVID Program Coordinator.
 Heather holds a BA in English Literature from the University of California, Davis and an MFA in Fiction from the University of California, Riverside.

 Read a Q&A with Heather at Literary Hub.